mantidproject/mantid/dev-docs/source/MantidUsedIconsTable.rst

 #################

 Here is a list of all currently used icons in Mantid.
-These icons are from Material Design Icons (3.6.95) an open source icon project by google.
+These icons are from Material Design Icons (3.6.95), an open source icon project by Google.
 Best place to find new unused icons is on the `cheatsheet. <https://cdn.materialdesignicons.com/3.6.95/>`_

 A developer who adds a new icon to a GUI should update this list with it's specific usage if it can be used anywhere else in the codebase.

-Last Updated: 24/05/2019

 General Icons
 -------------